I Wanna Be the Guy: Remaster

 On December 22, 2020, a small group of fans remastered the game using the Yuuutu community fan game engine and Game Maker 8.
 The remaster was acknowledged by Kayin himself, citing it as a "best case scenario" and a "perfect package for anyone who wants to play IWBTG who isn't some super specific game 'research' type".
 The remaster is intended to make the game more accessible by removing the compatibility issues and frequent crashing caused by running the original game in newer Windows versions.

 Fan games

 Thousands of fan games based on IWBTG have been developed, including I Wanna Be the Boshy, which is frequently played at Games Done Quick events.
-Others include I Wanna Be the Fangame, developed by tijit, one of the first players to beat IWBTG on "Impossible" difficulty, and I Wanna Run the Marathon, developed specifically for a marathon of similar games.
+Others include I Wanna Be the Fangame, developed by Tijitdamijit, one of the first players to beat IWBTG on "Impossible" difficulty, and I Wanna Run the Marathon, developed specifically for a marathon of similar games.
 A level editor named I Wanna Maker has also been released on Steam allowing free creation of IWBTG inspired levels.